 The explosion tore through Chelsea, a residential district of Manhattan that is popular for its nightlife, late on Saturday.
-Police later discovered a second bomb four blocks away, that was safely defused and taken away for analysis.
+Police later discovered a second bomb four blocks away, which was safely defused and taken away for analysis.

 Mayor says New York blast was carried out deliberately

-Earlier on Sunday, New York's Mayor Bill de Blasio told a news conference: "There is no specific and credible threat against New York City at this point in time from any terror organisation."
+Earlier, New York's Mayor Bill de Blasio told a news conference: "There is no specific and credible threat against New York City at this point in time from any terror organisation."

 De Blasio said that, though injuries were significant, none of those hurt was likely to die.

 "It is too early to determine what the incident was caused by.
 We believe it was intentional.
 A full investigation is under way," the mayor said.

 A police official said on Twitter a second device was being investigated.

 Al Jazeera's John Terrett, reporting from New York, said police had "found some kind of pressure cooker … wrapped in silver duct tape.
 It has wires protruding from the centre of it, and on the side of it is some kind of device thought to either be a timer or a cellphone".